Lachlan-Mayne/english-notes/Peter/Human Resources.md

 - Choosing to stop working altogether
 - Often between ages 60-68
 **Voluntary Redundancy:**
-- When a business needs to let go of people, but asks for people to nominate the
+- When a business needs to let go of people, but asks for people to nominate themselves first
 ## Involuntary:
 **Dismissal:**
 - Leave the company against their will